Ispirett/duplicate-destroyer/Readme.md

 # Duplicate Destroyer

-##### Duplicate Destroyer allows users to delete duplicated files on there computer.
+##### Duplicate Destroyer allows users to delete duplicated files on their computer.

 #### features